5 Steps to Follow for a Strategic Advocacy Campaign

 Author: Kate Jahries

-If you’re trying to plan an advocacy campaign, it means that you must be pretty passionate about something.
+If you’re planning an advocacy campaign, it means that you must be pretty passionate about something.
 Advocacy campaigns, while often long and frustrating, have had a huge impact on our political system.
 With some careful planning and a lot of resilience, you can make the change you want to see in the world actually happen.
-But planners beware!
+But advocacy campaign planners beware!
 If you don’t take the time to carefully pinpoint your exact goals and examine what the landscape currently looks like, you risk designing an advocacy campaign that’s unstrategic.
 In order to make sure each tactic you employ has the best shot at leading you towards a win, follow these 5 steps (in this order!) from the Midwest Academy:

 - Start by writing down your overarching goal, but don’t stop there!
 The most strategic advocacy campaigns recognize that change is incremental.
 You should identify several short term goals that fit into the larger picture and can count as wins along the way.